ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-If provided, list only active or inactive sessions.
+If provided and set to `true`, list only active or inactive sessions.

 </td>
 </tr>